Close School Year Checklist 2018-2019

 Close School Year in V9

-**To be completed at the DISTRICT level, not SITE level.**
+**Close School Year is to be completed at the DISTRICT level, not SITE level.**

-When Should the School Year be Closed
+When You Should Close School Year

 1. After all work is completely finished in Point of Sale.